clk-project/clk/README.md

 - aliases
 - and more...

 click-project is a very *opinionated framework*, and is meant to be *batteries included*, meaning we gathered all the stuff we wanted while creating various commands.
 Dogfooding in mind, the developers are extensive users of click-project.
 They like it and when something feels wrong, they just change it.

+The project is still considered to be in the fast development stage.
+But not for long.
+The main developer already has several hundreds of custom commands written with clk, so the main feature are now quite stable.

 # Why?